Rosh-yadav/interview/internal_nice_interview.md

 | GitLab CI      | ✅ Supported  | Use OIDC      |
 | Jenkins        | ❌ Not native | Use IAM Role  |

+## 5. “What kind of checks does SonarQube perform?”
+Yes, SonarQube performs static code analysis and checks multiple aspects of code quality.

+It mainly focuses on:

+- Code smells: These are maintainability issues like duplicate code, unused variables, or complex logic.

+- Bugs: It identifies potential logical errors that may cause incorrect behavior in the application.

+- Security vulnerabilities: It detects common security issues like hardcoded credentials, SQL injection risks, or insecure coding patterns.

+- Code coverage: It integrates with testing tools to show how much of the code is covered by unit tests.

+- Duplications: It checks for duplicate code blocks which impact maintainability.

+- Maintainability, reliability, and security ratings: It gives overall ratings based on the quality of the code.

+We usually define quality gates, and if the code does not meet the threshold, the pipeline fails and prevents merging or deployment.

+🧠 Simple Way to Remember

+👉
+Bugs + Vulnerabilities + Code Smells + Coverage + Duplication

+## 6 ❓ “What is Quality Gate?”
+A Quality Gate is a set of conditions like minimum code coverage, no critical bugs, or no high-severity vulnerabilities.
+If the code fails these conditions, the pipeline is blocked.
+## 7 ❓ “What is Code Smell?”
+Code smell refers to maintainability issues in the code, like complex methods, duplicate code, or poor naming conventions.